College football odds, lines, spreads: Week 12 computer picks, predictions, best bets today

 SportsLine's computer model has revealed its Week 12 college football picks after 10,000 simulations of each game

-SEC heavyweight matchups highlight the slate of games to make Week 12 college football picks on with Alabama (-6) vs. Oklahoma and Texas vs. Georgia (-6) both set for Saturday as four of the nine winningest FBS programs all-time meet up.
+SEC heavyweight matchups highlight the slate of games to make Week 12 college football picks on with No. 4 Alabama (-6) vs. No. 11 Oklahoma and No. 10 Texas vs. No. 5 Georgia (-6) both set for Saturday as four of the nine winningest FBS programs all-time meet up.
 Meanwhile, the team they're all looking up to in the College Football Playoff rankings, No. 1 Ohio State, will have its first Big Ten matchup versus UCLA, with the Buckeyes favored by 32.5 points according to the Week 12 college football odds.

 That matchup will see Nico Iamaleava face the team where his Tennessee tenure ended against, as the Vols fell to Ohio State in last year's CFP.
 Is that extra incentive for the UCLA quarterback enough to back the Bruins with Week 12 college football predictions?
 Before locking in any Week 12 college football picks on those games or others, be sure to see the latest Week 12 college football predictions from SportsLine's proven model.